 Master of Physician Assistant Studies (MSPAS)

-You’ll become a leader and innovator in this fast-growing and rewarding medical profession through this physician assistant graduate program.
+You’ll become a leader and innovator in this fast-growing and rewarding medical profession through Saint Joseph’s physician assistant graduate program.
 You’ll learn how to take medical history, administer exams, evaluate lab tests and provide health counseling.
 You’ll also work with patients of all ages in the Greater Philadelphia area and neighboring states through 45 weeks of nine clinical rotations, under the supervision of a physician or a licensed PA, putting your knowledge into practice.

 What Sets Our Program Apart